pbhatt66/Command-line-Shell/README.md

     to run the file, use "./mysh"
 - make testJobMaking:
-    run this cmd to test that we are making a job properly. to run the file, use "./testJobMaking"
+    run this cmd to test that we are making a job properly. look at Test->Test Interactive Mode section
-- make testTest1:
+- make batchmodetest:
     run this cmd to test the test.sh file in batch mode to run the file, use "./testTest1"
-- make removeTXTFiles"
+- make removeTXTFiles:
-    run this cmd to remove the .txt files that were created when running the test.sh file in batch mode to run the file, use " make removeTXTFiles"
+    run this cmd to remove the .txt files that were created when running the test.sh file in batch mode to use: "make removeTXTFiles"
 - B flag: include -B in any of the cmds above to force rebuild the excutable file
 - DEBUG:
     edit the Makefile and change line 2 to "DEBUG = -D DEBUG=1"